auth0/terraform-provider-auth0/docs/resources/branding_theme.md

 # Resource: auth0_branding_theme

-This resource allows you to manage branding themes for your universal login page within your Auth0 tenant.
+This resource allows you to manage branding themes for your Universal Login page within your Auth0 tenant.

 ## Example Usage